fabiogvdneto/ist-ppla-2024/README.md

 that instance.
 To ensure that the solution is valid and optimal, you may want to run the `checker.py` program on the generated output file.
-If the checker gives "Solution is valid" then everything is okay with the solution
+If the checker gives "Solution is valid" then everything is okay with the solution.

-**Warning**: for instances with a large number of tests, machines and resources, you may want to increase the timeout value in the `proj.py` file in order to avoid timeouts on complex solutions.
-The timeout value is very useful to avoid wasting time on possibly infeasible solutions.
-Machines with a low processing power may also need a higher timeout value.
+**Warning**: a timeout value is given to the solver so that it does not waste time on possibly infeasible solutions.
+This is very useful and allows the program to find an optimal solution quickly.
+However, if the instance is too complex, or your machine has a low processing power, you may want to increase this value so that satisfiable solutions are not timed out.

 ## Getting Started